Joint Occupational Health & Safety Committee Terms of Reference for the period of 2023/2024

 The committee shall be known as the Faculty of Forestry Joint Occupational Health & Safety Committee (JOHSC).
 The committee will identify health and safety problems and recommend solutions within the locations and departments under their scope.

-This committee reports to Dr. Robert Kozak, Dean of Forestry who reports to Dr. Andrew Szeri, Provost and Vice-President Academic who ultimately reports to the UBC Board of Governors, and President & Vice Chancellor.
+This committee reports to Dr. Robert Kozak, Dean of Forestry who reports to Dr. Gage Averill, Provost and Vice-President Academic who ultimately reports to the UBC Board of Governors, and President & Vice Chancellor.